Life Course Theory: The 5 Key Principles of Human Development

 During the 1900’s a wave of longitudinal studies began, following the lives of thousands of children from birth into adulthood.
 Troves of data were collected and analyzed.
 Many of these studies provided the fodder for new theories of human development.
 Sociologists and psychologists plowed through the troves of data, organizing similarities, creating categories, and defining “normal” development and by default stigmatizing abnormal development.
-From these studies emerged life course theory.
+From these studies, Glen Elder formed the basic concepts of life course theory.

 Life course theory expands on stage development, dispensing with widespread frameworks of “normal.”
 Any theory of development must consider human lives within their historical time and place.
-Life course theory examines human life within changing environments, examining life pathways within the context of their histories.
-Elder explains that “life course provides a framework for studying phenomenons at the nexus of social pathways, developmental trajectories, and social change” (2003).
+Think of your life as a movie, not a single photo.
+Most psychology looks at the ‘snapshot’ of who you are now.
+Life Course Theory looks at the whole film—how the era you were born in, the people you’ve loved, and the choices you’ve made all work together to tell your story.
+Elder explains that “life course provides a framework for studying phenomenons at the nexus of social pathways, developmental trajectories, and social change” (Elder et al., 2003)

 Social Environments